Internal Affairs Division (IA)

 PLEASE COMPLETE FORM AND RETURN BY MAIL OR IN PERSON TO:

-SALINE COUNTY SHERIFF’S OFFICE ATTN: INTERNAL AFFAIRS SECTION, 735 S. Neeley Street, Benton, Arkansas 72015
+SALINE COUNTY SHERIFF’S OFFICE ATTN: INTERNAL AFFAIRS DIVISION, 735 S. Neeley Street, Benton, Arkansas 72015

 - Disregard any reporting fields relating to personnel/members or department identification numbers.